Tor vs VPN: What Are the Similarities and Differences?

 A VPN is a secure tunnel that encrypts internet traffic between the user’s computer and the VPN server.
 The VPN server then decrypts the internet traffic and sends it to its intended destination.
 VPNs are primarily used for privacy and security reasons.
 They protect internet users’ online privacy by masking their IP addresses.

-VPNs have become increasingly popular in recent years and are used by millions of internet users worldwide.
+Virtual private networks have become increasingly popular in recent years and are used by millions of internet users worldwide.
 The primary benefits of using a VPN are enhanced online privacy, improved security, and the ability to bypass geo-restrictions.
 However, some VPNs may slow down internet speed due to the encryption process.

 Tor vs VPN: Key Differences